-- IBT Local Union Manual for Conducting Delegate Elections - Approved Local Union Plan - Nomination Meeting Report (Tab 14 -- Election Supervisor Form 9) - Your local's written procedures for distributing candidate literature. - 4.
+- IBT Local Union Manual for Conducting Delegate Elections - Approved Local Union Plan - Nomination Meeting Report (Tab 15 -- Election Supervisor Form 9) - Your local's written procedures for distributing candidate literature.

 Member attendance.
 If your local has a screening process at the door to ensure that attendees are members, take steps to avoid wrongful exclusions.
-In the event of a dispute, err on the side of inclusion. - 5.
+In the event of a dispute, err on the side of inclusion.

 Language translation.
 If 5% or more of the members of your local are literate (both speak and write) only in a language other than English, have a translator present at the meeting.
-(Begin the meeting, by asking in the designated language whether anyone needs the meeting to be translated.) - 6.
+(Begin the meeting, by asking in the designated language whether anyone needs the meeting to be translated.)

 Written nominations.
 Before the start of nominations, the chair should determine whether the Secretary-Treasurer has received any written nominations, seconds or acceptances.
-Remember, under the Rules you must allow written nominations, seconds or acceptances even if your bylaws or normal practices do not provide for this practice. - 7.
+Remember, under the Rules you must allow written nominations, seconds or acceptances even if your bylaws or normal practices do not provide for this practice.
+In light of the ongoing response to the COVID-19 pandemic, members are encouraged to submit nominations and seconds in writing by the deadline stated in your local union's election plan.

+E-nominations, seconds and acceptances received by email that otherwise meet the requirements of the Rules should be treated the same as those received by mail or hand delivery.
+For example, a member may submit a valid nomination by writing and signing the nomination and emailing to the Secretary-Treasurer a scan or a photo of the writing.
+The same is true for a second and an acceptance.
+If an emailed nomination, second, or acceptance is received that lacks a signature, the writing should nonetheless be accepted, subject to the filing of a timely protest that asserts it is invalid because it is unsigned.

 Announce nomination practices.
 At the beginning of the meeting, the chair should state the following: